cshi56/Malicious-Code/README.md

 # Malicious-Code
 ## Description
-This web tool was created for the Duke Code+ program by Joe Cusano, Luke Evans, Flora Shi, and Celine Murugi.
+This web tool was created for the Duke Code+ program.
 It uses static analysis in order to detect malware in files.

 ## Python Libraries Used
   asgiref==3.2.10